 - Go on walks, hikes and bike rides

 - Go on a colour hunt – Children can find things in nature that go with different colours of the rainbow.
 You could even bring a colour wheel or colour chart so children can match objects to it.

 - Go on a Minibeast (insect) hunt- What minibeasts can you find?
 How many?
 Where did you find the different minibeasts?

-- Go on a season hunt- Children can find objects that are common in the season.
-See the Littlest Bookworms for ideas for a Spring Scavenger Hunt.
+- Go on a season hunt- Children can find objects that are common in the season (e.g. scavenger hunt).